There are many things in life that might cause you to say, “that’s a pain in the neck,” – but what happens when it really is?

 Although inversion tables are an incredible piece of inversion equipment, especially if you suffer from back pain, joint pain, or muscle spasms, they may not be right for you.

 You will learn how to hang upside down without an inversion table.
 Each option has its pros and cons that will help you understand what best suits your needs.

 From spiritually calming yoga inversions to the unique sounding headstand stool, here’s everything you need to know about hanging upside down without the need for an inversion table!

 Inversion Therapy Without a Table – 6 Best Alternatives to Choose From

-There are many alternative ways to hang upside down without using a piece of equipment.
+There are many alternative ways to hang upside down without using inversion tables.

-Most alternatives are cheaper and smaller than an inversion table, making them ideal for people on a strict budget or who don’t have lots of living space.
+Most alternatives are cheaper and smaller than an inversion table, making them ideal for people on a strict budget or who don’t have more space.

 Just because you don’t own a gym doesn’t mean you shouldn’t be able to include inversion therapy in your exercise.